helm/charts/stable/prometheus-adapter/README.md

     metricsQuery: sum(<<.Series>>{<<.LabelMatchers>>}) by (<<.GroupBy>>)
 ```

-* `/apis/metrics.k8s.io/v1beta1`
+### Resource Metrics

-Can be enabled using values file as such, using the configuration below will allow you to use pod CPU and Memory utilization for [Horizontal Pod Autoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), as well as the `kubectl top` command:
+Enabling this option will cause resource metrics to be served at `/apis/metrics.k8s.io/v1beta1`.
+Resource metrics will allow pod CPU and Memory metrics to be used in [Horizontal Pod Autoscalers](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) as well as the `kubectl top` command.
+Can be enabled by populating `rules.resource`:

 ```
 rules:
   resource: